 Further information is available on the FAA National Simulator Programme web pages.

 UK FSTD Operators requiring a BASA-SIP evaluation by the CAA must obtain the agreement of the FAA prior to making an application to the CAA.
 Following evaluation, normally concurrent with the routine recurrent evaluation, the CAA will issue a BASA-SIP report upon which the FAA will base their acceptance of the FSTD.

 This service is subject to a fee as defined in the published CAA Scheme of Charges - Personnel Licensing.

 FSTD Extended Qualification - Validity of FSTD Qualification

-The CAA may grant an extended FSTD Qualification validity for a period of up to 36 months in accordance with Part ORA.
+The CAA may grant an extended FSTD recurrent evaluation time scale for a period of up to 36 months in accordance with Part ORA.
 Requests to permit extended qualification are considered on an individual basis, subject to the conditions of the above-referenced Part ORA being established in relation to:

-The CAA will agree which devices can be subjected to the self-evaluation process and reserves the right to perform FSTD evaluations whenever it deems necessary.
-A Guidance Note 2/2008 has been produced by the CAA to explain the process and requirements.
+The CAA will agree which devices can be subject to the self-evaluation process and reserves the right to perform FSTD evaluations whenever it deems necessary.

 Applying for UK CAA Qualification or Revalidation of a Qualification of a FSTD

 For an initial qualification an application must be submitted a minimum of three months prior to the intended date of operation.
 Applications for revalidation should be submitted as early as possible but no later than 60 days prior to the end of the 12-month recurrent evaluation period.
 It is the responsibility of the FSTD operator to apply (using form SRG 2198) well within these time scales in order to ensure compliance with the regulation.